By Duke Merhavy, MBA, PhD

 Those in the particular segment should be different than those in other segments.

-You should be able to tell who belongs to a segment, and how many members it contains.
+You should be able to tell who belongs to a segment, and how many contacts it contains.
 The fact there are some people with blue eyes and curly dark hair on your mailing list, for example, does not necessarily mean you can identify who they are and count how many), if you wanted to promote a particular hair product that’s perfect for them.

 The size of the segment should be large enough to be worth the effort and costs associated with directing specific and unique marketing activities towards it.